shamanec/GADS/docs/provider.md

 #### WebDriverAgent ipa
 You need to prepare and upload a signed `WebDriverAgent` ipa file from the hub UI in `Admin > Files`
-GADS supports only the custom WebDriverAgent from my fork.
+GADS supports only WebDriverAgent from my [fork](https://github.com/shamanec/WebDriverAgent).
+The fork has optimizations for the mjpeg video stream and additional endpoints for faster tap/swipe interactions that are not available in the mainstream repo.
+Additionally those endpoints require different coordinates for interaction from mainstream WDA which forces separate handling for the remote control which is too much work.
+Fork is kept up to date with latest mainstream.

 #### Prebuilt custom WebDriverAgent
 - Download the prebuilt `WebDriverAgent.ipa` from my fork of [WebDriverAgent](https://github.com/shamanec/WebDriverAgent)